FlorinMiron98/ReLeaf/README.md

 2. **CSS3** - Used for styling and layout, enhancing the visual appearance of the project.
 3. **Bootstrap5** - Used for creating responsiveness across all screen sizes, pre-designed components and utility classes.
 More about Bootstrap on the [official Bootstrap website](https://getbootstrap.com/)
 4. **JavaScript** - It is used to handle user interactions, manipulate the DOM, and manage application logic.
 5. **Django** - A high-level Python web framework that promotes rapid development and clean, pragmatic design.
 It handles the backend, including URL routing, data modeling, and server-side logic.
+More about Django on the [official website](https://www.djangoproject.com/)
 6. **Vitest** - A fast and lightweight testing framework built for modern JavaScript projects.
 It is used to implement test-driven development (TDD).
 More about Vitest on the [official website](https://vitest.dev/)
 ## Credits
 ### Content